 2) Remove the previous carpet.

-If you have existing flooring it’s a good idea to remove the carpet yourself so that you aren’t charged for the removal and disposal of the carpet by a third party.
-Many installers charge for their time, so if you are having them tear up the existing carpet then you are going to be paying them for a lot of extra hours of work.
-If you have had flooding in the basement, or water seeping from the basement floor and you are replacing the wet carpet due to a flood or a hot water tank leaking see if your insurance covers the removal of the carpet in that cost.
+If you have existing flooring, it’s a good idea to remove the carpet yourself so that you aren’t charged for the removal and disposal of the carpet by a third party.
+Many installers charge for their time, so if you are having them tear up the existing carpet, then you are going to be paying them for a lot of extra hours of work.
+If you have had flooding in the basement or water seeping from the basement floor and you are replacing the wet carpet due to a flood or a hot water tank leaking, see if your insurance covers the removal of the carpet at that cost.

 3) Make it easy for the installer.

-When the carpet gets delivered walk the path and see what it will be like to get the carpet in.
-Is there tight corners?
+When the carpet gets delivered, walk the path and see what it will be like to get the carpet in.
+Are there tight corners?
 Will you need to bring the carpet rolls in through the window (we did this)?
-Are there issues on the floor that you can deal with before they get there.
+Are there issues on the floor that you can deal with before they get there?
 These tips can help cut down on the carpet installation timeline and save you money too.